University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 * *In the read we looked at, above there were only two different characters in the quality string.
 Using the ascii table, what  phred scores (a number between 0 and 40) do these characters represent?
 Hint: These reads are Phred+33 encoded.
 * *What is the corresponding accuracy of  basecalls  with each of these phred scores?

-### FastQ file compression

-FASTQ files can be easily compressed to ~20% of their uncompressed size.
-Since most modern bioinformatics tools are capable of reading `gzip` compressed files, there are very few reasons to store the uncompressed FASTQ files on disk!
-Using compressed files saves a HUGE amount of disk space and also makes it faster to read the smaller amount of data off the disk!

-If you find yourself uncompressing FASTQ files, you are likely doing something wrong; or you found one of the few tools that requires them to be uncompressed.

-## Assess short-read quality with FastQC
+# Quality control for Illumina - FastQC

-FastQC is a very commonly used tool for assessing the quality of  reads in .fastq files.
+FastQC is a very commonly used tool for assessing the quality of Illumina reads.
 Let's look at the help file to see how it works.

 ```bash